ruleLearn/rulelearn/README.md

 ruleLearn also allows to validate constructed rule models in stratified cross-validation.

 ## Quick start guide
 Data sets analyzed by ruleLearn are represented as decision tables, which are composed of objects described by attributes.
-Data sets should be provided in `CSV` or `JSON` format [].
+Data sets should be provided in `JSON`+CSV` or `JSON`+JSON` format (metadata always in `JSON` format, evaluations of objects either in `JSON` or in `CSV` format).

 We consider the following use cases, which are typical forms of use of ruleLearn.